Dynamic Diffusion Schr\"odinger Bridge in Astrophysical Observational Inversions: Technical Appendices and Supplementary Material

 A statement of broader impacts is included in Section~\ref{appsec:impact}.
 Section~\ref{appsec:astro_background} provides additional details on the relevant astrophysical background for readers interested in research around Giant Molecular Clouds (GMCs) and star formation.
 Further experimental details, including extended qualitative comparisons across different methods, are presented in Section~\ref{app_sec:exps}.
+We have also included our \textbf{core code} as part of the supplementary material, with the full codebase and datasets to be released upon acceptance.